ChaoticNoodley/noob-journey-discord-news-bot/README.md

-# Discord News Bot
+# Winux-chan — Discord News Bot

 **A Curious Beginner’s Journey Building a Discord News Bot**

-This project is a simple Discord bot made with Python that automatically fetches and posts news about Windows and Linux systems into a Discord server **using RSS feeds**.
+Winux-chan is a Discord bot written in Python that automatically posts news about Windows and Linux using RSS feeds from reliable tech websites.
-It was created mainly for learning purposes and just for fun.

-I'm still a beginner in programming, so this project represents my experiments, mistakes, and learning process.
+The bot is now configurable per server via commands, so no code editing is required to set it up.
 ---

 ## Features

-- **RSS Based:** Fetches news directly from RSS feeds of your favorite tech sites.
-- **Fully Customizable:** The list of news sources is open to modification—you can easily add or remove any RSS feed.
-- **Automated Updates:** Sends messages to a Discord channel automatically.
-- **Focused Content:** Primarily configured for Windows and Linux news.
+- Automatic news about Windows and Linux
-- **Simple and lightweight:** Beginner-friendly code.
+- Server-based configuration (multi-server support)
+- Configurable news channel via command
+- Fixed check interval (e.g., every 1 hour)
+- Multiple RSS sources
+- Fault-tolerant (does not crash if a feed is offline)
+- Saves already sent news to avoid reposting

 ---